Top IT help desk outsourcing providers

 Why we built a Field Report on AI Tools?

-We didn’t want to talk about what could work.
-We wanted to know what does work and for that we researched, analyzed, and tested across live B2B tech and e-commerce support operations.
-We cataloged the most used, most effective AI tools, from chatbots to NLP engines to predictive analytics to agent-assist frameworks and measured against real agent workflows.
+We didn’t want to speculate on what might work.
+We wanted to identify what actually performs in live environments.
+For this, we researched, analyzed, and tested across real B2B tech and e-commerce support operations.
+We cataloged the most used, most effective AI-driven platforms, from chatbots to NLP engines, predictive analytics, agent-assist frameworks and measured them against real agent workflows.

 The core tools defining AI-powered support in 2025: